rage/programming-23/data/part-4/3-lists.md

 </sample-output>

-The entire contents of the list also can be printed:
+The entire contents of the list can also be printed out:

 ```python
 my_list = [7, 2, 2, 5, 2]